saramcel/School_District_Analysis/README.md

 Scores by school size
 Scores by school type
 Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.

-Deliverable 3 Requirements
-Structure, Organization, and Formatting (7 points)
-The written analysis has the following structure, organization, and formatting:

 There is a title, and there are multiple sections (2 pt).
 Each section has a heading and subheading (3 pt).